 From the Horse Trail, it’s just 1.7 miles until you reach the String Lake parking lot.
 For most of this distance you walk along the west bank of Jenny Lake.
 It’s a flat walk with a few small hills thrown in occasionally.
 This is a pleasant trail, but this final part of the hike can feel like it takes forever, especially if you are exhausted.

-We did this hike during the last week of September in 2020.
+We did this hike during the last week of September.
 Tim and I completed the hike in 8 hours (we started at 7 am and finished at 3 pm), including time for breaks and lunch.

 The end of September is an amazing time to visit Grand Teton National Park, since it is peak season for fall colors.
 However, you should also expect lots of traffic on the trails.
 Crowds were larger this week than during our visit in mid-August, one year before, which surprised us.